Top of page

 Staff spending excessive time on smoke breaks

-Because staff can no longer smoke on campus this does not give smokers permission to spend extended periods of time off campus on smoke breaks.
+Because staff are not allowed to smoke on campus, this does not give smokers permission to spend extended periods of time off campus on smoke breaks.
 Absence from the workplace is a matter for the line manager to address.

 For more assistance, speak to you P&C Business Partner.

-The University Council has amended the By-laws and the Vice-Chancellor has approved the Smoke-Free ECU Policy to create the legislative and policy framework for a smoke-free ECU.
-Students and staff are required to abide by the By-Laws and all policies.
+The University Council has amended the By-laws and created a Smoke Free Guideline to create the legislative and policy framework for a smoke-free ECU.
+Students and staff are required to abide by the By-Laws and supporting policies & guidelines.

 However, imposing the penalties in the By-Laws or invoking the breach provisions in the Code of Conduct are considered to be the last resort.